-- After the application has been processed by the department’s Special Investigation Section, an approval letter will be sent to the applicant advising them to complete the Multi-purpose Application at the local County Clerk’s office, apply for title and pay the appropriate fees.* State and local title and registration fees, as well as sales and use tax, may apply.
+- After the application has been processed, an approval letter will be sent to the applicant advising them to complete the Multi-purpose Application at the local County Clerk’s office, apply for title and pay the appropriate fees.* State and local title and registration fees, as well as sales and use tax, may apply.
 The surety bond approval letter from the state is required in order to process the application for title through the office of the local County Clerk.

 * Sales tax will be charged for all mobile homes applying for a title with a Surety Bond unless you are the original or secondary owner and can provide written documentation that sales tax was paid at the time of purchase.